Intrinsic Interleaving Distance for Merge Trees: Interleaving Distances for Unlabeled Merge Trees

 \begin{cor} There exist an $n$ and a pair of labelings $\pi,\pi'$ so that

-Thus, the interleaving distance for finite merge trees is always achieved by a map $\alpha$. \end{cor} \begin{proof} The right side of equation \eqref{eq:LabeledVsUnlabeledInterleaving} is taken over labelings using at most $N = |L| + |L'|$ labels, which is finite.
+where $L$ (resp.~$L'$) is the set of leaves of $T$ (resp.~$T'$).
+Thus, the interleaving distance for finite merge trees is always achieved by a map $\alpha$. \end{cor} \begin{proof} The right side of Equation \eqref{eq:LabeledVsUnlabeledInterleaving} in~\cref{thm:LabeledVsUnlabeledInterleaving} is taken over labelings using at most $N = |L| + |L'|$ labels, which is finite.
+(Here, $L'$ is the set of leaves of $T'$.)
 Up to reordering, we can use the first $|L|$ numbers to label the leaves in $T$ and the last $|L'|$ to label the leaves in $T'$.
 All that remains to show is that there are finitely many possible locations to place the remaining labels in each tree.
 Indeed, if $d_I(T,T') = \delta$, then for each $i \in \{1,\cdots,|L|\}$, one has the option of placing $i$ at any point in $(f')\inv(f(\pi(i)) + \delta) \subset T'$.
 Note that $|(f')\inv(f(\pi(i)) + \delta)| $ is finite.
 Similarly, there are $|f\inv(f'(\pi'(i)) + \delta)|$ possible locations available for $i \in \{|L|+1, N\}$ to be placed in $T$.
 For any fixed choice from this set for every $i$, let $M$ and $M'$ be the associated matrices for $T$ and $T'$, respectively.

 The options are set up so that any choice of location for label $i$ in the opposite tree will automatically satisfy $|M_{ii} - M_{ii}'| = \delta$, so we need only ensure that some choice in each tree of these locations for every $i$ promises $|M_{ij} - M_{ij}'| \leq \delta$.
 For every choice of remaining labels, say there is some $i,j$ for which $|M_{ij} - M_{ij}'| > \delta$.
 As we have finitely many options, there is an $\epsilon$ so that $|M_{ij} - M_{ij}'| > \delta + \epsilon$.
-However, there is certainly a $(\delta + \epsilon/2)$-good map $\alpha$ that does not take the labels into consideration, and we could then build the labeling as discussed in Section~\ref{prop:LabeledVsUnlabeledInterleaving}, giving a contradiction.
+However, there is certainly a $(\delta + \epsilon/2)$-good map $\alpha$ that does not take the labels into consideration, and we could then build the labeling as discussed in \cref{thm:LabeledVsUnlabeledInterleaving}, giving a contradiction.
 Thus, one of finitely many options achieves the left infimum of \eqref{eq:LabeledVsUnlabeledInterleaving}, and thus there is a $\delta$-good map $\alpha$ that also achieves the unlabeled distance. \end{proof}

 We conclude this section by showing that the interleaving distance is intrinsic on the space of finite (unlabeled) merge trees.
+Recall from~\cref{def:Metric_IntrinsicBottleneck}, $\hat{d}$ denotes the intrinsic metric induced by a metric $d$.